Alluxio/alluxio/docs/en/File-System-API.md

 ### Reading Data

-After creating a `TachyonURI`, the user may modify the file metadata or get an input stream to read the file.
+After creating a `TachyonURI`, the user may modify the file metadata (for example, ttl or pin state or get an input stream to read the file.
 For example:

 ```java
 FileSystem fs = FileSystem.Factory.get();